daegalus/csrd/content.en/02-creating-your-character/03-descriptor.md

 People call you "idiot" or "numbskull," but it doesn't faze you much.

+{{< hint info >}}
-(It can be liberating and really fun to play a foolish character.
+It can be liberating and really fun to play a foolish character.
 In some ways, the pressure to always do the right, smart thing is off.
 On the other hand, if you play such a character as a bumbling moron in every situation, that can become annoying to everyone else at the table.
-As with everything, moderation is the key.)
+As with everything, moderation is the key.
+{{< /hint >}}

 You gain the following characteristics: